bitloops/blog/articles/design-to-code_workflow_challenges.md

 - **Responsive Assets:** Consider exporting images in multiple resolutions or using vector formats like SVG when appropriate to accommodate different device sizes and resolutions.

 This is where Bitloops’ Asset Extractor kicks in.
-Whilst there are some Figma plugins that can automate parts of the export process, Bitloops offers a more complete solution by exporting all images at once, organizing them into respective folders, and generating various formats and sizes
+Whilst there are some plugins that can automate parts of the export process, Bitloops offers a more complete [figma-to-react](https://bitloops.com/blog/how_to_convert_figma_into_react) solution by exporting all images at once, organizing them into respective folders, and generating various formats and sizes

 ### Testing, Refinement and Deployment
 Once the foundational coding and asset management are in place, the next critical phases in web development are testing, refinement, and deployment.
 This stage is where the application is rigorously evaluated, polished, and finally made available to end-users.
 Here's an outline of this crucial process: